human-conditions/yodrew.github.io-original/_pages/introduction.md

 Spiritual traditions have used darkness for millennia.
 They tend to view it as the ultimate environment for self-discipline and gaining unusual knowledge.
 Egyptians and Maya have used it in pyramids; Christians in catacombs; Sufis and Taoists in caves; Tibetan Buddhists in cells of monasteries.

 Indigenous traditions do likewise: Amazonian shamanism uses darkness in ayahuasca ceremony.
-Welsh shamans and Navajo, Maya, and Kogi Indians alike build special dark structures, holding darkness in high regard as essential to self-discovery.
+Welsh shamans and Navajo, Maya, and Kogi Indians build special dark structures.
+They hold darkness in high regard as essential to self-discovery.
+They also use caves for healing.

 Western science has studied sensory destimulation since the 1950s for astronautics, health, and mind-control.
 Ayurveda, India's ancient healing tradition, uses extended periods of darkness for rejuvenation.
-By [reports](/reports/365-day-retreat-of-150-year-old-yogi), it is nothing less than the fountain of youth.
+By [reports](/reports/365-day-retreat-of-150-year-old-yogi), a darkroom retreat is nothing less than the fountain of youth.

 Unfortunately, the partially or completely active nature of these approaches to darkroom retreating compromises them.
 This means they depend on an active will, the faculty most in need of rest.
 Hygiene is passive, allowing the distressed will to finally rest and recover.
 Hygiene primarily depends on the autonomic self---omniscient, omnipotent, and infallible---to accomplish the work of healing.
 This removes structural conflict in the method, promising [limitless](/blog/2011/05/limitless) results.

 Hygiene completely secularizes the use of darkness for the specific purpose of healing.
 There is nothing mystical, disciplined, or complicated about this approach.
 It is rational, safe, and natural: a reliable miracle.

 ##### hygiene

+Medicine led us to believe hygiene is just cleanliness (see [hygiene > history](/hygiene#history).
+In fact, hygiene deals with all aspects of health.
+Any good dictionary proves this.
+Hygiene is broad and deep.

-Hygiene is not just cleanliness, as medicine has led us to believe.
-Hygiene is broad and deep, dealing with all conditions of health.
-We know the word today because of _Natural Hygiene_, a radical school of natural health originating in America in 1832.
+We know the word today because of _Natural Hygiene_.
+This is a radical school of natural health originating in America in 1832.
 It led the global natural health movement of the 19th century.
 Hygiene respects the self-preserving nature of life.
 It observes that organisms both maintain and recover health under normal conditions of life.
 So it studies organic self-preservation and how to provide its conditions.

-Normal conditions of life include fresh air, sunlight, natural food, and cleanliness by regular bathing.
-Hygiene taught the modern world their enormous benefits, significantly raising health standards worldwide.
-Its motto: "Health through healthful living".
-It has only lacked a psychology and an appreciation for trauma as the cause of all illness; this book begins to correct that.
+Normal conditions of life include fresh air, sunlight, natural food, work, friendship, and cleanliness by regular bathing.
+Hygiene taught the modern world the enormous benefits of these simple, free, natural, pleasant influences.
+This significantly raised health standards worldwide.
+Its motto is "Health through healthful living".
+It has only lacked a psychology and an appreciation for trauma as the cause of all illness; this book corrects that.

 Hygiene identifies disease **_as_** the process of healing.
-Disease is the normal organic activity of self-repair, elimination, and re-energizing, but distressed by abnormal conditions.
+Disease is the normal organic activity of repair, elimination, and re-energizing, but distressed by abnormal conditions.
 Thus, disease is not an invading entity to be fought.
-It is a beneficial process to support with healthy conditions and practices and to view as a set of clues to precisely guide this caregiving.
+It is a beneficial process to support by restoring healthy conditions and practices.
+It is a set of clues to precisely guide this caregiving.
+%%%%
 The fundamentals of hygiene help us reconnect with our own common sense about healing.
 They guide us past incorrect assumptions we likely have about it.
-Once you have these absolute basics down, you can learn the concrete details of a darkroom retreat and approach it with confidence.
+First, learn these absolute basics.
+Then you can learn the concrete details of a darkroom retreat and approach it with confidence.
 Moreover, hygiene provides guidance in all aspects of healthful living.

 ##### people